serhan-yilmaz/PrinciplesGuide/README.md

 - Be humble.
 Do not believe you can cheat your way easily.
 People aren't stupid.
 In many cases, it would come back to bite you, sooner or later.
   - Likewise, do not approach people with an expectation of benefit.
 The vibe you give will reflect it.
   - Instead, be sincere and approach people aiming for mutual benefit, follow the principle of authenticity to form reliable alliances.
-- Accept that you need other people.
+- Come to terms with the fact that you need other people.
 Can't do everything by yourself.
 Can't survive alone, nor live a long, fulfilling life without others.
+  - Acknowledge your reliance on the support and cooperation with others.

 #### Principle of Emotionality